 All programs are tailored to the individual and their unique needs.
 Each week, patients participate in one-on-one therapy as part of their treatment planning.
 Individualized therapy approaches treatment as a collaborative process that involves the therapist and the client.

 To begin individualized and group therapy treatment planning, clients go through evaluations which are used to guide personal treatment.
 The Director of Clinical Services then evaluates this information and pairs the client to the therapist that’s best-suited to them.
 That therapist serves as the client’s case coordinator throughout the entirety of their treatment.
 This allows for a strong bond and relationship to be formed, which is such an essential component of drug abuse treatment.

 The therapist becomes intimately aware of the situation and needs of the client, and can also work to integrate medical concerns, family concerns, social interactions and aftercare needs into their full treatment plan.

-The group is an essential element in the recovery process utilized at TRV.
+The group is an essential element in the recovery process utilized at The Recovery Village.
 Group therapy is designed to help patients build relationships and support one another through their shared experiences and feelings.
 During group sessions, therapists facilitate conversations that encourage clients to explore their deeper issues and make more progress in their healing.
 Some of the topics that can be dealt with during group sessions include not only addiction but also the healthy management of emotions, coping skills, grief and loss, dealing with traumatic experiences, codependency, dual diagnosis and more.